ros/class_loader/QUALITY_DECLARATION.md

 ### ABI Stability Within a Released ROS Distribution [1.v]/[1.vi]

 `class_loader` will maintain ABI stability within a ROS distribution.

-### Public API Declaration

-All symbols in the installed headers are considered part of the public API.

-All installed headers are in the `include` directory of the package, headers in any other folders are not installed and considered private.

 ## Change Control Process [2]